 when services are provided in a physician’s office space or on the hospital campus, that physician’s office space is not part of a provider-based hospital department.

 According to billing guidelines, only one unit per visit of CPT code 99212 is allowed to be billed.

-The level of E&M service billed must be based on the treatment of a low level of complexity (having one self-limited or minor problem and straightforward MDM) performed concerning the medical care required by the reported symptoms and resulting in the patient’s diagnosis.
+The level of E&M service billed must be based on the treatment of a low level of complexity (having one self-limited or minor problem and straightforward MDM) performed concerning the medical care required by the reported symptoms, resulting in the patient’s diagnosis.